Toivo Horelli: After the war

 Horelli never faced a court trial.
 Poland and the Western Allies wanted Horelli, Anthoni and the State Police officer Aarne Kauhanen to be included on the list of war criminals, but the Soviet Union never made a claim to the Finnish government.
-This was most likely because the Soviets focused on persons who had committed war crimes against their citizens.
+This was most likely because the Soviets focused on people who had committed war crimes against their own citizens.

 Horelli only appeared in the court as a witness when Anthoni was put on trial for misconduct.
 Before the trial he was questioned by Otto Brusiin.
 Horelli refused to tell on whose initiative the Jews were deported, saying he would only answer the question in the State court.
 According to Brusiin, Horelli was openly antisemitic using constantly the racial slur ″kike″ (Finnish: jutku).

 Horelli never admitted the deportation of the Jews was based on their ethnicity.
-Instead, Horelli claimed that all were convicted criminals calling them ″saboteurs, spies and thieves″.
+Instead, Horelli claimed that all were convicted criminals calling them "saboteurs, spies and thieves".
 However, among the deported were two children ages of 2 and 11, and only two of the Jewish adults had criminal record; one had a 10-month prison term for smuggling, and another had been fined for breaking the rationing laws.
 According to the Finnish immigration laws, these offenses were not a justification for deportation.

 Horelli worked as a bank director in Jyväskylä until his retirement in 1951.
 Horelli spent his last years in Tampere and died in June 1975 at the age of 86.
 He is buried to a family grave in the Koomankangas Cemetery in Kokemäki.